 This project proposes the construction of a new maintenance complex south of the Main Campus that will house all of the University's physical plant functions in a single, cohesive group of facilities.
+The project will also provide enterprise space for a third party vendor shown below as Other Assignable space.
 The proposed site is located along Lake Bradford Road, south of Gaines Street.